 Instant Data Dispute

-As mentioned above, one of blockchain’s defining features is its immutable ledger — essentially a giant record of transactions that goes back to the very first transaction recorded on the network.
+By employing a permissioned blockchain for data storage, we enjoy several of blockchain’s features, chief among them being an immutable ledger — essentially a giant record of transactions that goes back to the very first transaction recorded on the network.
 This ledger’s immutability is critical for building trust.

 For example, we are designing a “Dispute This Data” button, available to all users.
 Once triggered, this button sends a request for the previous version of this subject’s profile to go live.
 At the same time, a message is sent to our in-house dispute team, who follows up directly or via the Pressland community of analysts.